taskworld/prescript/docs/guide/tutorial.md

 The `allure serve` command lets you view the report in the browser.
 But you may want to generate the test report and upload them for others to see.

-* Generate the test report:
+* To generate the test report:

   ```bash
   allure generate test-results